Eating Duck During Pregnancy – Benefits, Risks and Precautions

 Yes, you can have Crispy Duck (Peking Duck) and Duck Spring Rolls During Pregnancy.
 Crispy duck is thoroughly cooked, and duck spring rolls are deep-fried in hot oil before serving.

-4. Can I Eat Duck Terrine and Duck Pate (Duck Liver Pate) When Pregnant?
+4. Can I eat Duck Terrine and Duck Pate (Duck Liver Pate) when pregnant?

 The answer is simply a no. Duck pate and duck terrine have a high chance of causing listeriosis or listeria.
 This is an infection that enters the body through contaminated food.
 Listeria causes very severe infections in pregnant women.